needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 [!code-cs[blobs](../Tests/Editor/DocCodeSamples/rpcs.cs#RPCSerializer)]

-The [`IRpcCommandSerializer`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IRpcCommandSerializer.html) interface has three methods: `Serialize`, `Deserialize`, and `CompileExecute`. `Serialize` and `Deserialize` store the data in a packet, while `CompileExecute` uses Burst to create a `FunctionPointer`.
-The function it compiles takes an [`RpcExecutor.Parameters`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.RpcExecutor.Parameters.html) by reference that contains entries that you're able to use as needed.
+The [`IRpcCommandSerializer`](xref:Unity.NetCode.IRpcCommandSerializer`1) interface has three methods: `Serialize`, `Deserialize`, and `CompileExecute`. `Serialize` and `Deserialize` store the data in a packet, while `CompileExecute` uses Burst to create a `FunctionPointer`.
+The function it compiles takes an [`RpcExecutor.Parameters`](xref:Unity.NetCode.RpcExecutor.Parameters) by reference that contains entries that you're able to use as needed.

 > [!NOTE]
 > Don't read from (or write to) the struct field values themselves (do not read or write in-place), instead read from (and write to) the by-ref argument `data`.
 <!--
-TODO enable with single world host
+TODO enable with single-world host
 > [!NOTE]
 > When using a single-world host, local RPCs bypass the serialization/deserialization flow and are executed locally.
 You can access local RPC data using the `RpcExecutor.Parameters.GetPassthroughActionData` method and test whether you're in a passthrough situation using the `RpcExecutor.Parameters.IsPassthroughRPC` bool.
 -->